Industrias Aeronáuticas y Mecánicas del Estado: Puma

 Manufactured in the plant of Córdoba, development of this motorcycle started in June 1952, with the purpose of manufacturing a simple and effective vehicle.
 In May 1953 the factory is established near Villa Carlos Paz in Córdoba Province, with the first prototype being launched months later, inspired on a German Göricke model that had been given to Perón as a gift.
 The Puma was equipped with a Sachs engine and kick pedal.
 Due to its low price and good performance, the motorcycle was well received, encouraging IAME to produce more models.

 The second series was launched in 1956, with 56,928 units sold.
 The fourth series (no "third" series were released) came in 1959, with changes in its design.
 That series (consisting of two different models) sold 36,755 units, while the fifth (and last) generation was launched in 1963, with 1,936 motorcycles sold.
 The Puma had a total of five series, with the last two being the most popular among users.
-In general, the Puma was mostly used by low and mid classes, being regarded as a reliable product at an affordable prize.
+In general, the Puma was mostly used by low and mid classes, being regarded as a reliable product at an affordable price.
 In 1966 the factory was closed, so the production ceased.
 At the time of the closure, IAME had sold a total of 105,675 Puma motorcycles.